10 ways to beat your sugar addiction

-For decades it was widely believed that eating too much fat was causing us to get fat.
-Research in recent years however has uncovered a new culprit in the fight against obesity – sugar.
+For decades it was widely believed that eating too much saturated fat lead to weight gain.
+Research has however uncovered a different culprit – sugar.
 Conditions ranging from type 2 diabetes to heart disease can all be affected by an excess consumption of sugar.

 1. Make a commitment

-Tell someone about your plans to quit sugar, write a blog about your experience or simply write down what you hope to achieve.
+Tell someone about your plans to reduce sugar in your diet, write a blog about your experience or simply write down what you hope to achieve.
 By setting intentions and making them tangible, you are more likely to stick to your plan.

 2. Go cold turkey